ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 ### osu!

-The name of the game, osu!, must not capitalised nor italicised.
+The name of the game, osu!, must not be capitalised nor italicised.
 The osu! official branding must not use any spaces.
 Examples include:

 - `osu!academy`
 - `osu!api`